spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/5-create-tasks-and-import-products-from-akeneo-to-sccos.md

 To run the incoming, do the following:

-1. In the Spryker Middleware Powered by Alumio platform, go to **Connections -> Incoming** and click the necessary incoming configuration.
+1. In the Spryker Middleware powered by Alumio platform, go to **Connections -> Incoming** and click the necessary incoming configuration.
 2. In the top right corner, click **Run incoming**.
 3. Go to *Tasks* and make sure that there is the new task with the route you created at step [Define the route](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos.html#define-the-route).
 The task's status should be *Processing*.